alxm/faur/README.md

 ### Contributing

-This is a personal framework and playground, and to that end it is a solo project.
-You are welcome to use it under the terms of the license, but I do not take pull requests to this repo.
+This is my personal framework and test bed for ideas, and to that end it is a solo project.
+You are welcome to check it out and use it under the terms of the license, but I do not take pull requests to this repo.